 The route begins in Preston Park, just north of Brighton city centre.
 This wide open green space allows for an easy start and spectator access.
 Upon leaving the park, runners head downhill via Stanford Avenue towards the seafront.
 The opening miles tick by as competitors pass major Brighton landmarks like the Palace Pier, reaching Marley Lane at Mile 3.
 The route continues past Roedean School, perched dramatically on the clifftops above Brighton Marina.
 Competitors get early sea views before hitting Mile 6 at Rottingdean.
 Some rolling inland hills bring the first significant inclines around Beacon Hill.
 The halfway point is reached soon after in Lewes, with its medieval centre and cheering crowds.
 After looping through Lewes, runners are faced with the toughest inclines as the course returns to Brighton.
 A series of hills build from Mile 14 to Mile 18, cresting at 162 metres above sea level.
 Once these final climbs are conquered, however, competitors are rewarded with a long downhill stretch back into Brighton.
 The finishing stretch follows the sweeping Kings Road along the seafront.
 Competitors pass the illustrious Grand Hotel before turning onto Old Steine for a triumphant finish.
 With its seaside vistas and lively crowds, it's a fantastic setting for any runner to complete 26.2 gruelling miles.

-Entry fee prices are estimated to be between £30-40 based on previous years.
-Early bird registration which usually opens in September the year before is likely to be around the £30-35 mark, increasing by £5-10 for those who sign up during the standard entry period.
-As an extremely popular event, the increased 2022 capacity of 10,000 participants is expected to remain for 2024.
-Therefore, signing up quickly when registration opens is highly recommended to secure a place.
-As well as individual entries, a special Half Marathon Relay event also takes place on the Saturday for teams of four runners to take on a leg each of the course.
-There is prize money on offer for elite club and international standard athletes competing for top finishes in the various race categories.
-All finishers receive a bespoke finisher's medal and technical t-shirt included in their entry fee.
+Entry fees for 2026 are expected to range between £30-40, similar to previous years.
+Early bird registration typically opens in September 2025, usually priced around £30-35, with an increase of approximately £5-10 during the standard entry period.
+The increased capacity of 10,000 participants implemented in recent years is expected to continue.
+Therefore, signing up promptly when registration opens is highly recommended to secure a spot.
+In addition to individual entries, a Half Marathon Relay event for teams of four runners also takes place, with each member running a leg of the course.
+Prize money is available for elite club and international standard athletes competing in various categories.
+All finishers receive a bespoke finisher's medal and a technical t-shirt included in the entry fee.

 Preparing to run a marathon is a major undertaking.
 But committing to a thorough training plan can get you to the start line ready to achieve your goals.
 Here are some tips for structuring your Brighton marathon training: